 St. John studies is a blog devoted to Christian Education online.
 It is administered by David Carter, a member of St. John United Methodist Church in Hopkinsville, Kentucky and someone who worked with Christian Education for several years at the church.
-As a Christian and a Methodist I believe in John Wesley’s concept of “sanctifying grace” which means that after we are brought into relationship with Jesus [justifying grace], we are recipients of sanctifying grace.
-This is the change that is brought about by knowing God, Jesus and recognizing that we have a Holy Spirit.
-Part of experiencing that change is making some effort to learn about our faith.
+As a Christian and a Methodist I believe in John Wesley’s concept of “sanctifying grace” which means that after we are brought into relationship with Jesus [justifying grace], we can be recipients of sanctifying grace.
+This can be a change that is brought about by trying to know God and to know His Son Jesus Christ.
+It is an effort to also know that we have a Holy Spirit.
+A major part of this experience of sanctifying grace is making some effort to learn about God.

-Maybe this blog will develop a small church community of learners; who knows?
+Maybe this blog will develop a small community of learners; who knows?
 Some who come to this blog will want to move faster through the book we are discussing and that is perfectly ok.
-Posts will go up every other day and I will monitor comments throughout the week as I can and I will try to respond.
-I am not a experienced blogger.
-This is my first effort.
-I have been wanting to do “St. John Studies” for several years but the time was never right.
+Posts will go up as I move through the book being discussed.
+Some books will be easy to read and some will be harder.
+Easier books will get more frequent comments.
+Harder books will have more time between posts.
+This is my first effort at blogging; I have been wanting to do “St. John Studies” for several years but the time was never right.
 Now seems right.
+It is a blessing for me and I hope it is a blessing for you.

 Disclaimer: I am a learner like you.
 I am not a seminary trained theologian.
 I have a PhD in communication but not in theology.
 I am a Sunday School teacher.
 I do have a “natural curiosity” about my faith.
 I want to learn more and through my learning, I want to grow closer to God.
 I volunteer in several places at my church but I am not a paid staff member.
 Officially, I do not represent the church.
 As Thom Rainer would say, I try to be a good “Church Member” but that is really all I am–a member of the church, like you.